CU Career Services Facebook Page "Like" us for on-campus workshops, useful career articles, and job opportunities!

 Occupation Outlook and Career Info Visit this website for info from the US Government about career outlook (potential for growth and demand) as well as info on what degree/experience is required for each career.

 CAREER MENTOR VOLUNTEERS Students can connect with a career professional in their chosen field and gain one-on-one coaching from professionals in their chosen career paths.
-Business leaders and key alumni have the opportunity to interact, share insights, and offers support to students preparing to enter the workforce.
+Business leaders and key alumni will interact, share insights, and offers support to students preparing to enter the workforce.
 Opportunities that mentors may offer include networking, assistance with the transition from school to the work world, job shadowing, tours, and career guidance.
 Students may contact potential mentors direct on CS website's: http://www.campbellsville.edu/students

 What Jobs Fit With Your Major?

 Choosing a major has always been difficult for college students.
 Now, with the job market in flux, it's more important than ever that you declare a major in a field that you not only enjoy, but that will offer many employment opportunities after graduation.
 Read more of this article by clicking here.

 TypeFocus is a career matching assessment based on values/interest that helps students to better understand themselves and take their first steps in determining a potential Careers/Majors fitting that career.Watch the 2-minute informational video, click here

 a.
 Take online career assessment: Login to www.typefocus.com using your student email address, create your own password, then login using our organizational access code.CU42.
 Contact Career Services if questions- email or call 270-789-5450